-Lucy serves as serves as a non-executive director on the board of global infrastructure company Atlantia, non-executive chair of the Mobius Life Sciences Fund, chair of the Mobius Life Sciences Fund Investment Panel, and is non-executive director and chair of the board audit committee of BioCity Nottingham.
-She is a CIBAM Cambridge Associate at the University of Cambridge’s Centre for International Business and Management (CIBAM).
-She is co-founder, judge and served as chair of the board of the Aspen Institute Energy and Environment Awards, and is a member of the international advisory board of the Instituto de Empresa Business School.
+Lucy serves as a non-executive board director and member of the Control, Risk and Corporate Governance Committee of global infrastructure company Atlantia SpA, and is a member of the international advisory board of the Instituto de Empresa Business School.
 She is the co-founder and chair of Leadership in Conflict which develops leaders in conflict and post-conflict zones and also applies those lessons to leading in some of the most challenging environments, sectors, and spaces in the world, from health care to boardrooms.
 Lucy is a regular contributor to Harvard Business Review, BusinessWeek, The Huffington Post, CSRWire, and other global publications, writing on boards, leadership, ethics and innovation.

-Lucy served as an independent non-executive director and treasurer on the board of the International Step-by-Step Association.
+Lucy served as non-executive chair of the Mobius Life Sciences Fund, chair of the Mobius Life Sciences Fund Investment Panel, and she was a non-executive director and chair of the board audit committee of BioCity Nottingham.
+She was a CIBAM Cambridge Associate at the University of Cambridge’s Centre for International Business and Management (CIBAM) and was a co-founder, judge and served as chair of the board of the Aspen Institute Energy and Environment Awards.
+Lucy also served as an independent non-executive director and treasurer on the board of the International Step-by-Step Association.
 She served on the advisory board of the University of Cambridge’s Judge Business School, was a fellow at the Judge Business School and was a non-executive director and board treasurer and fellow of the British-American Project.
 She also served on the board of the Wellesley College Business Leadership Council.
 Lucy is also the chair of The Global Task Force on Building Women Leaders, and the founder of HighTech Women.

 Bringing a 360 degree perspective, Lucy has worked in a number of sectors from software and the internet to government and financial services.
 Prior to founding Marcus Venture Consulting, Lucy was co-founder and VP of Marketing and Sales of an enterprise management software company, she was in charge of Marketing and Business Development for EMEA at Infinity Financial Technologies, ran the EMEA operations of a communications consulting company, and worked at Price Waterhouse in the East European Services Division and at the US Treasury Department’s Economic Policy Division.

 A regular speaker on global economic trends and best practices for corporate governance, leadership, private equity, venture capital, entrepreneurship, technology, and women in business, Lucy is frequently quoted in the press, including the New York Times, the Wall Street Journal, the Financial Times, the International Herald Tribune, Newsweek, Reuters, Forbes, Investment Dealers’ Digest, Les Echos, the Guardian, Globes, The Korean Times, Financial News, and Venture Capital Journal.
 She has been profiled in the Financial Times, Tornado-Insider Magazine, and Lynne Franks’ Seedfusion.
 Lucy has appeared on CNBC, Sky Business Report, and BBC World Service; her articles have been published in Mediaite and Management Today Magazine, amongst others.
-She was also profiled in the book “Powerful Women: Dancing on the Glass Ceiling” (Wiley 2001), and contributed to “Women in the New Economy: A Regional Perspective” (The Smith Institute 2001).
+She was also profiled in the book “Powerful Women: Dancing on the Glass Ceiling”, and contributed to “Women in the New Economy: A Regional Perspective” .

 A dual American and British citizen, Lucy holds a B.A. from Wellesley College (Wellesley, Massachusetts) and an M.Phil. from the University of Cambridge (Cambridge, England).